cozy/cozy-stack/docs/intents.md

 - `type`
 - `permissions`

-The service URL is parsed and the `{{.Intent}}` marker is replaced with the intent's id.
-If no `{{.Intent}}` marker is found, the URL is suffixed with `?intent=` followed by the intent's id, as a fallback.

-Finally, the service URL is sent to the client.
+Finally, the service URL is suffixed with `?intent=` followed by the intent's id, and then sent to the client.

 #### Service choice